InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

   `pattern/contractedContributor`.
 3. Create a _Markdown_ file with the description of the _idea_, _donut_ or
   _pattern_ and store it in the main directory.
 Commit and push.
-4. Once your contribution is ready to be reviewed, create a pull request targeted at `master` and label it with either _idea_, _donut_ or _pattern_ and _Ready for Review_.
+4. Once your contribution is ready to be reviewed, create a pull request (PR) targeted at `master` and label it with _pattern_.
+Additionally decide whether to label it with _idea_, _donut_, or _draft_ and _Ready for Review_ or _Incomplete_
-5. Reviewer can now use the PR features to comment on the pattern.
+5. Reviewers can now use the PR features to comment on the pattern.
-6. After the review is complete, the reviewers should remove the label _Ready for Review_ and label the pattern _Accepted_ or don't apply any label in case rework is necessary.
+6. In case of required rework, the author should apply the labels _Ready for Additional Review_ and/or _Revised_ to indicate that a 2nd review is requested.
-7. In case of required rework, the author should apply the labels _Ready for Review_ and _Revised_ to indicate that a 2nd review is requested.
+7. After reviews are complete, the reviewers or author should remove the label _Ready for Review_ and label the pattern _Accepted_.
-8. Once a pattern was labeled _Accepted_ by the reviewers, one of the TCs of the [patterns repository][patternsRepo] will then move the pattern to either the `ideas`, `donuts` or `patterns` subdirectories, merge it to `master` and close the associated issue.
+8. Once a pattern is labeled _Accepted_ by the reviewers, one of the TCs of the [patterns repository][patternsRepo] will then move the pattern to either the `ideas`, `donuts` or `patterns` subdirectories, merge it to `master` and close the associated issue.

-### Publishing a InnerSource pattern on innersourcecommons.org (InnerSourceCommons repository)
+### Publishing an InnerSource pattern on innersourcecommons.org (InnerSourceCommons repository)

-* for each new pattern which should be published a new issue should be created
+* for each new pattern to be published, a new issue should be created
-  * the issue should contain the name of the pattern and a link to it inside of the InnerSourcePatterns repository
+  * the issue should contain the name of the pattern and a link to the accepted pattern inside of the InnerSourcePatterns repository
-* every publishing process of a pattern idea, donut or draft should start on a dedicated branch, originating from `master` starting with `pattern/[title]`
+* every publishing process of a pattern idea, donut, or draft should start on a dedicated branch, originating from `master` starting with `pattern/<patternName>`

 ### Technical steps